 Unfortunately, no. The point of using the base ingredients of condensed milk and whipped cream is to eliminate the need to use an ice cream machine.
 If you prefer a traditional gelato ice cream using a machine, then make the custard base from my Creme Brulee Ice Cream.
 Add the caramel sauce to the custard and churn as per the manufacturer's instructions.
 Then add in the chopped brownies once churned and freeze.

-If you tried this Brownie Salted Caramel Ice Cream or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried this Brownie Salted Caramel Ice Cream or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 - 1 Boxed brownie packet